- Is My School the gift that keeps on giving? Reports on what it tells about school funding in the SMH and The Sunday Age, April 6.

 - Interesting observations but not about school itself.
 'Depression is rife in high schools, survey finds.'
 (The Age March 9) Doing school differently is part of the ignored solution.
 Then 'Edward Melhuish suggests Australia should make pre-school free'.
 SMH March 9.
 Not under Tony's watch!

 - Must be that 'My School' time of year again.
 The Canberra Times is first out of the blocks with 'ACT schools top nation in literacy, numeracy' March 5....then the SMH on March 6.
 The Canberra Times report on March 10 sets new lows in reporting My School.
+The Age invents new ways to present some My School data.
 For any school check how ICSEA values have changed over 5 years....and then remember how we were told My School in 2010 was so good.
 There is pressure from NSW to axe My School.
 It might be a case of careful what you wish for...
 The pressure especially comes from Adrian Piccoli.

 - Worth reading: 'How do we future proof education from this government' Lila Mularczyk in Australian Teacher Magazine.
 And Dean Ashenden has reviewed three new books in Inside Story - and added his insights: ('Taking God to School', 'Free Schools' and 'A History of Australian Schooling')